impleri/laravel-base/readme.md

     | |
     | | commands/ - Your commands for artisan go here
     | | config/   - Laravel configuration files
     | | controllers/  - Laravel controllers
-    | | css/ - Plain CSS files for your site.
-These will be joined in brunch and
-    | |        copied to public/assets/css
-    | | css-generated/ - CSS files generated from SASS/Compass.
-These will be
-    | |                  joined in brunch and copied to public/assets/css
     | | database/ - Laravel database files
     | | | migrations/ - Laravel database schema migration classes
     | | \_seeds/      - Laravel database seeding classes
     | |
+    | | lang/    - Laravel language/internationalization files
+    | | models/  - Laravel ORM models
-    | | js/ - JavaScript and CoffeeScript files for your site.
+    | | scripts/ - JavaScript and CoffeeScript files for your site.
 These will be
     | |            joined in brunch and copied to public/assets/css
-    | | lang/    - Laravel language/internationalization files
+    | | start/   - Laravel post-bootstrap setup
-    | | models/  - Laravel ORM models
+    | | storage/ - Where Laravel will dump generated views, logs, session data
-    | | sass/    - SASS/Compass files.
+    | | styles/  - Stylus files.
 These will be generated then joined in
     | |            brunch before being copied to public/assets/css
-    | | start/   - Laravel post-bootstrap setup
-    | | storage/ - Where Laravel will dump generated views, logs, session data
     | | tests/   - Put all of your unit, BDD, etc tests here
-    | \_views/   - Laravel Blade templates go here
+    | | views/   - Laravel Blade templates go here
+    | \_vendor/  - CSS and JS bundled in other packages
     |
     | bootstrap/        - Laravel bootstrap setup
     | bower_components/ - Where Bower will install its files.
 Brunch integrates